lukejamesk/iracing-setup-downloader/README.md

 ## Desktop Application (Primary Interface)

 The main application is a Windows desktop app built with Electron and React.
-This is the recommended way to use the P1Doks downloader:
+This is the recommended way to use the iRacing setup downloader:

 ### Running the Desktop App